merkle-open/request-registry/utils/request-registry-react/README.md

 ### useGetEndPointLazy

-The useGetEndPoint can be used to load ajax data and handling the loading state in the same component exactly like `useGetEndPoint` however the request will only be executed on client side (if the window object exists)
+The `useGetEndPointLazy` can be used to load ajax data and handling the loading state in the same component exactly like `useGetEndPoint` however the request will only be executed on client side (if the window object exists)

 ### endpointState